Pungyeon/clean-go-article/README.md

 This document begins with a simple and short introduction to the fundamentals of writing clean code.
 Later, we'll discuss concrete refactoring examples specific to Go.

 ##### A short word on `gofmt`
 I'd like to take a few sentences to clarify my stance on `gofmt` because there are plenty of things I disagree with when it comes to this tool.
 I prefer snake case over camel case, and I quite like my constant variables to be uppercase.
 And, naturally, I also have many opinions on bracket placement. *That being said*, `gofmt` does allow us to have a common standard for writing Go code, and that's a great thing.
 As a developer myself, I can certainly appreciate that Go programmers may feel somewhat restricted by `gofmt`, especially if they disagree with some of its rules.
-But in my opinion, homogenous code is more important than having complete expressive freedom.
+But in my opinion, homogeneous code is more important than having complete expressive freedom.

 ## Table of Contents
 * [Introduction to Clean Code](#Introduction-to-Clean-Code)